 A Tidal Waters Sport Fishing Licence is required for the recreational harvest of all species of fish, including prawns and shrimp.
-There were 238,600 anglers participating in BC's tidal waters recreational fishery in 2020/21.
-Most (90%) were BC residents, with the remainder divided amongst Canadian residents from other provinces and territories.
+There were 306,852 anglers participating in BC's tidal waters recreational fishery in 2021/22.
+Most (84%) were BC residents, with the remainder divided amongst Canadian residents from other provinces and territories, and a small proportion (2%) being non-Canadian Residents.
 Crabs, prawns and shrimp, clams and oysters are the main species of shellfish harvested.
 Prawn and shrimp fishing was estimated to occur on 14.5% (or 297,780 days) of total angler days1 in 2010.
 BC residents account for most (93% in 2010) of the recreational fishing effort directed at prawns and shrimp (Fisheries & Oceans Canada 2012).